 Tremendous progress has been made over the last two decades toward making active structural control a viable technology for enhancing structural functionality and safety against natural hazards such as strong earthquakes and high winds.
 The success of the First World Conference on Structural Control, held in Pasadena, California in August 1994, demonstrated the world-wide interest in structural control (Housner, et al. 1994a).
-The Conference attracted over 300 participants from 15 countries.
-The Second World Conference on Structural Control, to be held in Kyoto, Japan in the summer of 1998, promises to continue in this tradition.

-Since the initial conceptual study by Yao (1972), many control algorithms and devices have been investigated, each with its own merits, depending on the particular application and desired effect.
+The Conference attracted over 300 participants from 35 countries.
+Over the years, many control algorithms and devices have been investigated, each with its own merits, depending on the particular application and desired effect.
 Clearly, the ability to make direct comparisons between systems employing these algorithms and devices is necessary to focus future efforts in the most promising directions and to effectively set performance goals and specifications.
 Indeed, the development of guidelines governing both performance and implementability is a meaningful and important task in itself.